parrt/msds501/notes/reading-code.md

 The gist of that process is to load data into a handy data structure and process it.
 What do loading data, creating a data structure, and processing a data structure have in common?
 They all repeatedly execute a set of operations, which means that the gist of a program that processes data is looping.
 (There is even a famous book is entitled [Algorithms + Data Structures = Programs](https://www.amazon.com/Algorithms-Structures-Prentice-Hall-Automatic-Computation/dp/0130224189) where *algorithm* means a process described by pseudocode or code.)
 A program that does not loop would likely be very boring as it could not traverse a data structure or process a data file.

 From this, we can conclude that all of the action occurs in loops so we should **look for loops in the code first**.
-We saw lots of pseudocode loop templates in [Common lower-level programming patterns](combinations.md) and Python loop templates in [Programming Patterns in Python](python-patterns.ipynb).
 Reading code is a matter of finding such templates in the code of a function, which immediately tells us the kind of operation or pattern the author intended.

 ## Identifying programming patterns in code